binDebug3/VirtualAssistant/README.md

 - Take screenshots
 - Interact with your to-do list using Todoist
 - Pushing and pulling code

-Future functionality will include:
 - Interacting with your calendar using Google Calendar
+- Checking the news
 - Interacting with your email using Gmail

+Future functionality will include:
 - Running other custom programs
-- Report on the news
 - Engage in conversation